Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 Test cases

-To help you understand the difference between manual testing and automation testing better, here are a few scenarios to explain the usability of either of the testings in different test cases.
+To help you better analyze manual vs automation testing, here are a few scenarios or manual vs automation testing examples that explain the usability of either of the testing methods in different test cases.

-• Exploratory Testing: In this type of testing there is a need for testing there is a need of the tester’s consciousness experience, interpretive/rational aptitudes, ingenuity, and intuition.
-You need the human abilities to accomplish the testing process in this scenario and therefore should conduct manual testing.
+• Exploratory Testing: In this type of testing, the tester needs consciousness experience, interpretive/rational aptitudes, ingenuity, and intuition.
+You need human abilities to accomplish the testing process in this scenario and, therefore, should conduct manual testing.

-• Usability Testing: This is one area in which you need to see and test as to how user-friendly, effective, or suitable the software is ultimately for the end-users.
-Here, human opinion is the utmost significant factor, so a manual method is a better choice.
+• Usability Testing: This is one area in which you need to see and test how user-friendly, effective, or suitable the software is for the end-users.
+Here, human opinion is the most significant factor, so a manual method is a better choice.

-• Ad-hoc Testing: In this test case scenario, there is no definite approach that is which is used.
-It is a completely haphazard method of testing where the indulgence and acumen of the tester is the only central factor.
+• Ad-hoc Testing: In this test case scenario, there is no definite approach.
+It is a completely haphazard method of testing, where the tester's indulgence and acumen are the only central factors.
 Therefore, manual testing can be preferred.

-• Regression Testing: In this scenario, automated testing is considered suitable because of recurrent changes required in the code and the capability to run the regressions in a timely manner is required.
+• Regression Testing: In this scenario, automated testing is considered suitable because of recurrent changes required in the code, and the capability to run the regressions on time is required.

-• Load Testing: Automated testing is also the best-suited method to complete this kind of testing competently when it comes to load testing.
+• Load Testing: Automated testing is also the best method for competently completing load testing.

-• Performance Testing: Likewise, testing which needs the replication of numerous concurrent users definitely needs automation.
+• Performance Testing: Likewise, testing that needs the replication of numerous concurrent users definitely needs automation.

 You may also Read - How to become an automation testing expert?